insideout10/wordlift-docs/docs/analysis.rst

 .. image:: /images/wordlift-content-analysis-disambiguation-selection.png

-When doing so I can choose the entity type for this entity using the drop-down menu.
+When doing so I can change the entity type for this entity using the drop-down menu.

 In this specific case the associated type I receive is place (as seen from the pinpoint icon).
 Place as a type for the World WIde Web is misleading (the Web is rather a Creative Work).